JuliaLang/www.julialang.org/community/stewards/index.md

 ## Complaint Resolution

 **No one shall be retaliated against for good-faith participation in a complaint**.
-In general, violations of the community standards will generate one or more of the following responses:
+In general, violations of the community standards will generate one or more of the following responses from the Stewards:

 1. Informal feedback, privately and/or (for public violations) in the forum where a violation appeared, with the goal of encouraging good-faith contributions and mutual understanding while making offenders aware of the problem and preventing future incidents.
 Where possible, good intentions of the participants should be assumed.